wawudab/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that displays current directory content in long format, with user and group ids displayed numerically, hidden files starting with .
+script that creates a directory named my_first_directory in the /tmp/ directory